enmasseio/timesync/README.md

 # timesync

-Time synchronization between peers
+Time synchronization between peers.

-# Usage scenarios
+Usage scenarios:

-- client/server:
-  - Clients synchronize their time to that of a single server, via either http requests or a web socket.
+- **master/slave**: Clients synchronize their time to that of a single server, via either HTTP requests or WebSockets.
-- peer-to-peer:
-  - Clients are connected in a (dynamic) peer-to-peer network using peer.js or WebRTC and converge to a single, common time in the network.
+- **peer-to-peer**: Clients are connected in a (dynamic) peer-to-peer network using WebRTC or WebSockets and must converge to a single, common time in the network.
-  - Clients connected to each other via a single channel on PubNub or an other publish/subscribe platform, and converge to a single, common time.

 # Install